 #8 Assess your asset allocation

-Right now, our 401k is down 25%.
-My husband and I got on the phone with Fidelity a few days ago and talked about things like financial objectives, risk tolerance, and asset allocation.
+Our 401(k) took a hard hit when all this corona-craziness started happening.
+So, my husband and I got on the phone with Fidelity to talk about things like financial objectives, risk tolerance, and asset allocation.

 The rep told us that checking in with your retirement fund twice a year is a good idea, but quarterly is even better.